VoliumAI/UnrealEngine5-LightRAG-Harness/README.md

 **This is a static snapshot.** It reflects Epic's documentation as of whenever this corpus was built and won't pick up anything published after that.
 The tooling that generated it isn't part of this repo.

 **Source content**: text and images are derived from Epic Games' own Unreal Engine documentation — short excerpts and a modest number of diagrams, not a full mirror.
-Check Epic's documentation terms yourself before redistributing the corpus further.

-**Source content**: text and images are derived from Epic Games' own Unreal Engine documentation — short excerpts and a modest number of diagrams, not a full mirror.
 Check Epic's